-Sorry kids, we’re not safeguarding the world’s largest tuna fishery for you.
-We’re greedy and stupid – you’re on your own
+Sorry kids, we’re not safeguarding the world’s largest tuna fishery for you – you’re on your own

 Understanding the impact of modern fishing techniques is critical to ensure the sustainability of the Western and Central Pacific Ocean (WCPO) tuna fishery—the largest tuna fishery in the world that accounts for 55% of the total tropical tuna catch and provides up to 98% of government revenue for some Pacific Island nations.

 Multiple agreements have been signed by Pacific island countries and territories to maintain the sustainability of this important ocean resource.
 However, the advent of Fish Aggregating Devices (FADs) and their impact on fishing efficiency over the past 20 years has added a large unknown to the management required to maintain the sustainability of this key fishery into the future.

 Too many fishing vessels chasing too few fish

 Researchers from The Pacific Community’s Oceanic Fisheries Program (SPC) and the ARC Centre of Excellence for Climate Extremes have recently published two papers that used a combination of records from captains and scientific observers, FAD tracking data, ocean models and cutting edge simulation methods to reveal for the first time the trajectories and potential impact these FADs may have on fisheries and the island nations.

 “Around 30,000-65,000 FADs are released every year in this region but we have very little understanding of where they ended up, how they were being used, and the impact this has had on coastal areas and the overall catch of the fishery,” said Dr. Lauriane Escalle, a fisheries scientist at SPC.